robertocarta/ezonzoapi/app/README.md

 ## What is Ezonzo?

 During the first year of the pandemic, local shops faced an existential risk due to the lockdowns, the general avoidance of public spaces, and the competition with online shops.
-People were aware of this problem, and most were sympathetic towards local business, but local shopping was just way more time demanding, risky, and immediate than online shopping.
+People were aware of this problem, and most were sympathetic towards local businesses, but local shopping was just way more time demanding, risky, and immediate than online shopping.
 I wanted to simplify local shopping and make it competitive with online shopping in the covid years.
 To do so I needed to address the following issues:
 - When you search for an item in your local area, you not guaranteed that you'll find it in a shop, which means you need to try different shops until you find what you look for (e.g. a specific cable or specific model of headphones)
 - Shop-hopping is time demanding